-YES if your doctor referred you to a pain managment is not neseseraly a bad thin THE pain managment dr seposebly know more about pain medications then your regular ganeral practitions,so it all depend if you bin askin your doctor to give you more or hier dose he or she might not be comfereble ,so there for they will refer you to a pain managment,youll bee OK.
+YES if your doctor referred you to a pain management is not neseseraly a bad thin THE pain management dr seposebly know more about pain medications then your regular ganeral practitions,so it all depend if you bin askin your doctor to give you more or hier dose he or she might not be comfereble ,so there for they will refer you to a pain management,youll bee OK.
 TAKE CARE JOHN

 Search for questions